 "The buzzard, that has such wonderful eyes, to see great distances, saw from afar this gathering of the birds and animals, and as he was ever on the lookout for such things he soon joined the rest of the creatures around the deer.
 He flew round and round it several times, for he was at first somewhat suspicious.
 The closest inspection, however, showed him that it was only a dead deer, and that was the unanimous opinion of all the other animals and birds that gathered there.
-There could be no doubt in tricks on him.
-And also from this time forward your food will only be of the rankest kind, and the disagreeable odor will so cling to you that even in the darkest nights your hateful presence will be detected and shunned.'
+There could be no doubt in any creature's mind but that it was a deer and that it was quite dead.